esotericnonsense/autoarch/README.md

 ---
 # autoarch

-This is a basic script, adapted from
+This is a basic script, utilizing and building upon

 [archlinux/archiso.git](https://git.archlinux.org/archiso.git)